 Related Stories

 Not that we are really complaining; every place has its quirks.
-Can you think of any other bad things about living life in the last frontier?
+Can you think of any other bad things about Alaska and life in the Last Frontier?
 What do you think some of the worst things about life in Alaska are?

 So, now that we’ve covered the bad things about Alaska, let’s change gears.
-Here are some positive facts about living in Alaska.
+Here are some positive good things about Alaska.

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.